ceph/cephfs-hadoop/README.md

  - installs maven
  - creates a shared directory for development (/ceph-hadoop)
  - creates a shared directory for vagrant setup (/vagrant)
- - finally runs the entire build with unit tests.
+ - finally runs the entire build, creates the jar, and runs unit tests.

 ## Learning the details ##